swashata/ipt-knowledgebase-theme-wp/README.md

 ## Changelog

+### Version 1.5.0

+* Updated to latest IcoMoon fonts which is now under GPL (thanks to @Keyamoon)
+* Better CSS localization for Icon Classes (prefixed with `ipt-icon` instead of just `ipt`)
+* Fixed comment template layout issue when viewed under small devices (comment textarea leaving a margin on left)
+* Fixed invalid href on a div element in Affix Widget
+* While using the rel property on the navigation menu for adding icons, it will not get added to the rel attribute and thereby produce incorrect HTML
+* Improved category archive page appearance (changed well to well-sm for better white-space usage)

 ### Version 1.4.0

 * Updated the home.php to use default blog type layout
 * Added page templete (Knowledge Base Page) to populate the knowledge base appearance (see documentation to learn how to use this as the front page)
 * Added author information on single posts and author archive